 3.10.1.
 Rules for drawing hydrographic items

-Hydrographic items on Yandex Map Editor comprise three types: polygonal items (reservoirs), linear items (sections of riverbed and channels), and places (springs, wells, etc.).
+Hydrographic items on Yandex Map Editor comprise three types: polygonal items (bodies of water), linear items (sections of riverbeds and channels), and places (springs, wells, etc.).

 Places — springs (fountainheads, wellsprings), fountains, waterfalls, wells, and geysers: